Attempto/ACE-in-GF/README.md

 ACE resource grammar.
 Based on the English resource grammar.
 Describes deviations from the English grammar, e.g. ACE uses `who` instead of `whom`.
-Currently almost completely identical to the English resource grammar, will be refactored later.

 ### grammars/